Roboy/neural-tendon-control/README.md

 - go_up_and_down.py

     Makes the joint go up and down full range until once presses CTRL+C, then exits.
+- reset_kill_switch_and_start_motors.sh

+    Resets the kill switch and starts the motors, then exits.

 ## Evaluation node